 Big data allows us to take a step back and see a wider picture about how we life and the way it is changing.
 We can identify patterns that would otherwise have been very difficult to spot.
 We can look at the movements of entire populations and the demands of whole industries to perfectly predict what needs to be built or manufactured to improve our experience in line with sustainability goals.
 Big data allows better decisions that benefit everyone.

 But now we want to hear from you.
 Do you agree or disagree?
-Did we miss anything?
+Have we covered off the big trends in data and analytics?
 Share this post with your social networks and join the discussion online.